© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Blowing house at junction of Hook Lake and River Erme is a scheduled monument protected by Historic England under reference 1002605.
 View the official record →

-Blowing house at the junction of Hook Lake and River Erme is a tin-smelting site located in Devon, England.
+Blowing house at the junction of Hook Lake and River Erme is a tin-smelting works of post-medieval date, situated in Devon where the two watercourses meet.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002605.

 Blowing house at junction of Hook Lake and River Erme is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002605.